arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 #### Magnetometer Data

-The example code below shows how to get magnetic field (µT) data from the onboard magnetometer and streams it to the Arduino IDE Serial Monitor.
+The example code below shows how to get magnetic field (µT) data from the onboard magnetometer and stream it to the Arduino IDE Serial Monitor.

 ```arduino
 /**